5 Recipes to Fight Constipation

 - Natural sweetener (honey, cane sugar or bee jelly, panela).

-- Smash the kiwis with a fork or blend in a blender if you prefer a thicker texture.
+- Smash the kiwis with a fork or blend them in a blender if you prefer a thicker texture.

-- Store extra in refrigerator.
+- Store the mixture in refrigerator.

 Kefir with berries